Quantum generative adversarial network for generating discrete distribution: Introduction

 This paper is organized as follows.
 In section \ref{sec:model}, we present the constituents of the quantum generator and the classical discriminator.
 The loss function and optimization method are also described.
 Then the adversarial training algorithm is provided, together with the gradient estimation method for updating the parameters of the quantum generator.
-In section \ref{sec:experiment}, we report the numerical simulation that testify the effectiveness of our scheme.
+In section \ref{sec:experiment}, we report the numerical simulation testifying the effectiveness of our scheme.
+In section \ref{sec:discussion}, we discuss our scheme and the future work.
 A brief conclusion follows in section \ref{sec:conclusion}.